 });Set modal: false for a full-page checkout instead of a modal window.

-The customer is redirected to your success_url with the charge_id appended:
+The customer is redirected to your success_url with one of the following query parameters appended:

 - Redirect the customer to the order confirmation page or display an order confirmation message.

-For immediate fulfillment, capture the charge right away.
+For immediate fulfillment, capture the authorization right away.
 Otherwise, consult your account manager about capture timing best practices.

 If the customer cancels the checkout, they will be redirected back to cancel_url.
 Typically, this page is the payment method selection page in the checkout flow.